keith-smale/ries-playhouse/_posts/2020-03-12-medicine-policy.md

 I will only administer prescription medication to the child if it is prescribed for by a doctor, dentist, nurse or pharmacist and has that child’s name on the prescription label.

 I will only administer non-prescription medication such as pain and fever relief (i.e. Calpol or Nurofen) with parents’ previous written consent and only when there is a health reason to do so.
+Pain/Fever relief medication will not be administered within four hours of arriving at the setting - this is to ensure the maximum dose is never exceeded.
 Verbal or written consent (including text message) will be requested for administering of non-prescription medicines on each occasion.

 I will never administer medicines containing aspirin to a child under the age of 16 unless prescribed by a doctor.